HDFGroup/h5pyd/docs/high/group.rst

 ~~~~~~~~~~~~~

 Compared with accessing a disk file using HDF5, each request that is sent to HSDS will have higher
 latency.
-For best performance, you'll want to reduce the number of requests being sent to the
+Therefore for best performance, you'll want to reduce the number of requests being sent to the
 server as much as possible.
 Multi-linking helps in this area by allowing multiple links to be
 created, accessed, or deleted in one request.

-Consider the case where you'd like to add three soft links to create in the root group.
+Consider the case where you'd like to add three soft links to the root group.
 The traditional way this would be done in h5py would be to add each link in turn:

     >>> f = h5py.File('foo.hdf5', 'w')